 - inputs Parsing configurations for the arguments passed as inputs via the run method of an MLRun function.
 Can be passed as a boolean value or a dictionary: - True Parse all found inputs to the assigned type hint in the function's signature.
-If there is no type hint assigned, the value will remain an mlrun.DataItem. - False Do not parse inputs, leaving the inputs as mlrun.DataItem. - Dict[str, Type] A dictionary with argument name as key and the expected type to parse the mlrun.DataItem to.
+If there is no type hint assigned, the value will remain an mlrun.
+DataItem. - False Do not parse inputs, leaving the inputs as mlrun.DataItem. - Dict[str, Union[Type, str]] A dictionary with argument name as key and the expected type to parse the mlrun.DataItem to.
+The expected type can be a string as well, idicating the full module path.